 By contrast, solar generation was above budget, demonstrating the benefits of pairing wind and solar in a portfolio – generally low wind resource is associated with higher solar resource and vice versa.

-Output from the anaerobic digestion (AD) portfolio over the first half of its financial year ending in 2023 was ahead of budget, once again.
+Output from the AD portfolio over H1 FY23 was ahead of budget, once again.
 The manager notes that the 2022 UK maize harvest (used as a feedstock for AD plants) was impacted by high gas prices affecting the cost of fertiliser and a lack of rainfall over the summer of 2022, which reduced crop yields.
 The manager has responded by securing additional sources of feedstock for next year.